 Perfect for a wholesome dessert or a cheeky breakfast, these foolproof cookies need just 5 ingredients and only take 15 minutes from prep to baked!

-Ingredients to make cranberry oatmeal cookies
+Ingredients to make cranberry orange cookies

 - Rolled Oats: Rolled oats work best, as they provide a chewy and firm texture, but quick-cooking oats will also work.